Many Liberian healthcare workers ignore Ebola strike call

 Despite the strike threat apparently being averted in Liberia, Margaret Chan, director general of the World Health Organization (WHO), said she had never before seen a disease contribute so strongly to "potential state failure", pointing to Ebola's impact on a string of weak West African nations.

-More than 4,000 people have died of the viral haemorrhagic fever in West Africa, mostly in Liberia, neighbouring Sierra Leone and Guinea.
+More than 4,000 people have died of the viral hemorrhagic fever in West Africa, mostly in Liberia, neighboring Sierra Leone and Guinea.
 It has also reached Nigeria, Senegal, Spain and the United States but outbreaks have been contained so far.

 Alphonso Weah, head of medical staff at Liberia's 150-bed Island Clinic in the capital Monrovia, said workers had decided to come in after appeals from the general public.